mihailtd/starter/README.md

 3. [TODO] use TLS for the DB connection
 4. [TODO] define the IP in pg_hba.conf
 5. [TODO] define a better eslint config
+6. [TODO] configure HTTPS for local development

 # Known issues and quirks

 1. Database migrations can't easily be rolled back.
 This is the case for most SQL migrations as they involve migrating the data as well as the schema.
 The solution is to create a new migration file that contains the rollback statements.
+2. Sometimes changes to the pods apply only after deleting them and letting them re-create.
+This is probably because the containers have the same tags even after re-building them.
+If something does not seem to be synchronized even after deleting the pod, try running `devspace purge` and start again.
+3. If VS Code intellisense does not see the new generated types, try restarting VS Code, either a full restart, or better yet, open the comand pallet with `ctrl + shift + P` and type "reload window" and execute that to reload the current window faster than a full restart.